Tweaka/react-vite-ts-tailwindcss-template/README.md

 vite-typescript-tailwindcss template

-just what i need for light projects : easy route handling & easy css
+might be useful for light projects